 Use concise and clear language in business emails

-The words of Balthasar Gracián “Good things, when short, are twice as good,” make an excellent case for brevity, and perhaps also simplicity.
-An email that is word-heavy using unfamiliar or grandiose language could leave the reader unsure of the intent as their work-day clock keeps ticking.
-By comparison – a good email uses simple, concise and punchy wording that gets the key message across efficiently.
-With time being a most precious resource of the modern world, gaining and giving pockets of time must be the focus when writing effective emails.
+Baltasar Gracián made an excellent case for brevity when he said, ‘Good things, when short, are twice as good.’

+An email that is word-heavy and complex could leave the reader unsure of its intent – while their workday clock keeps ticking.
+By comparison, an effective email uses simple, concise and punchy wording to deliver the key message.
+Time is precious, so gaining and giving pockets of time must be the focus when writing emails.

 Let’s take a look at two examples:

-“With reference to our recent discussion, I would like to provide the below update on the topics we have been considering and progressing since our meeting:”
+‘With reference to our recent discussion, I would like to provide the below update on the topics we have been considering and progressing since our meeting:’

-“Following our discussion, please see below for a progress update:”
+‘Following our discussion, please see below for a progress update:’

-The first sentence is ridiculously long and repetitive, whereas the second is brief, direct and covers the necessary message.
+The first sentence is long and repetitive, whereas the second is brief, direct and covers the necessary message.
 An easy switch, right?

 Read more: